Data Binding

 Event Handlers in foreach

-Click handlers inside foreach loops automatically receive the current item and index as parameters:
+Bare method references inside a foreach loop automatically receive the current item and index as parameters, in addition to the event object:

 // item: the current array element